pandas-dev/pandas/doc/source/io.rst

   :class:`~python:io.StringIO`).
 sep : str, defaults to ``','`` for :func:`read_csv`, ``\t`` for :func:`read_table`
   Delimiter to use.
 If sep is ``None``, will try to automatically determine this.
-Regular expressions are accepted, use of a regular expression will force use of the python parsing engine and will ignore quotes in the data. delimiter : str, default ``None``
+Separators longer than 1 character and different from ``'\s+'`` will be interpreted as regular expressions, will force use of the python parsing engine and will ignore quotes in the data.
+  Regex example: ``'\\r\\t'``.
+delimiter : str, default ``None``
   Alternative argument name for sep.